-Circa 1860 (Yi Dynasty); pear wood, iron fittings, printing-block panels; found on Kangwha Island, Korea.
+Circa 1860 (Yi Dynasty); pear wood, iron fittings, printing-block panels; oil finish; found on Kanghwa Island, Korea; certified.
 36″ w, 17″d, 34″ h.

 This exceptional book chest with front drawers and panels done in Chinese printing block style is perhaps one of a kind found in Korea.
 It was done at a time when the Yi Court paid homage to China and all high officials had to be able to read and write Chinese.

 The chest was used to store a scholar/official’s books and documents.
 The top panel has molded everted ends like one on an altar table and is decorated with a corner curvilinear spandrel below it.
 The body is made up of a row of three drawers at the top, with three tiers of framed, recessed panels below behind which is a big storage compartment.
 The front panel of each drawer is decorated with Chinese printing block characters like pages in a textbook.
 Below this row, four tiered panels in the middle of the chest form a pair of doors for the storage compartment.
 All these other panels around the pair of doors act as decorative fronts for the large compartment.
 The chest is made of paulownia wood which is known for withstanding moisture and temperature changes and is considered to have insect-repellent qualities, so is a wood popular for storing clothes, books, and manuscripts.
 The interior of the storage compartment is lined with Chinese textbook pages.